History of Dundee: Buses

 The first trolleybuses in Scotland were introduced along Clepington Road in Dundee during 1912–1914.
 However, motor buses were gradually introduced from 1921 to supplement the tram system, and double-decker buses appeared ten years later.
 Electric-powered operated by "Dundee Corporation Electricity Works" were still used in parts of the city until 1961.
 In 1975, Dundee Corporation Transport became part of the new Tayside Regional Council.
 Tayside adopted a new dark blue, white and light blue livery for its buses, replacing the former dark green.
-The Volvo Ailsa double deck bus became standard in the Tayside fleet during the 1970s and 1980s.
-In 1986, following bus deregulation, Tayside Buses was formed as a separate company.
-It was later privatised and bought out by National Express and now trades as Xplore Dundee.
+The Volvo B55 double deck bus became standard in the Tayside fleet during the 1970s and 1980s.
+In 1986, following deregulation, Tayside Buses was formed as a separate company.
+It was later privatised and bought out by National Express and now trades as Xplore Dundee under the ownership of McGill's Bus Services.

-Dundee (and the surrounding countryside) was also served by buses of Walter Alexander (part of the state-owned Scottish Transport Group), which was rebranded as Northern Scottish in the early 1960s.
+Dundee (and the surrounding countryside) was also served by buses of Walter Alexander (part of the state-owned Scottish Bus Group), which was rebranded as Northern Scottish in the early 1960s.
 In the 1980s the Tayside operation of Northern Scottish became a separate company, Strathtay Scottish.
-The company was privatised in the late 1980s.
+The company was privatised in 1991, being sold to Yorkshire Traction which became being part of the Stagecoach Group in 2005.